entryxbad/quest-submission/README.md

 	Blockchain is a decentralized database that is stored simultaneously on multiple computers connected to each other on the Internet.

 **2. Explain what a Smart Contract is.**
 	A smart contract is a computer program that tracks and enforces obligations.
+Smart contracts codes are executed in the Blockchain.

 **3. Explain the difference between a script and a transaction.**
 	A transaction is a blockchain storage operation that transfers cryptoassets or other information between wallets.
 The transaction may charge a fee depending on which blockchain you are on.